 BCAFN Female Youth Representative

 Taylor Behn-Tsakoza – Fort Nelson First Nation

-Growing up in the North, Taylor experienced and witnessed the obstacles that rural and remote communities face.
+Growing up in the North, Taylor experienced and witnessed rural and remote communities’ obstacles.
 She works to bring those stories and experiences to leaders at all levels.
 Culture, education and sports have kept Taylor focused on breaking harmful intergenerational cycles.
 She is passionate about creating a future that First Nations youth want and deserve.

 Working with Indigenous youth in the fields of health, recreation, and life promotion for the last several years, Taylor ensures that culture, language and community connection are the foundation for every program and initiative that she is a part of.
 Advocating and speaking at events across the province and country allow Taylor to voice her concerns and share her ideas that have advanced First Nations youth capacity to be leaders in their communities and beyond.

 Coming to the BC Assembly of First Nations, Taylor brings both excitement and a willingness to learn about Indigenous governance and policy.
 Building on her previous experience of working with community and youth, Taylor hopes to engage First Nations youth across BC to get involved in politics and learn more about the work currently being done.
 Taylor works to serve First Nations people and is honoured to hold this position as Female Youth Representative.